-A: Yeah, we actually get asked this one realy often, ...
+A: Yeah, we actually get asked this one really often, ...
 T2, or more accurately it's precursor ROCK Linux, was already started in 1998 some month before Gentoo and also registered earlier on freshmeat - so, well, we started when there was no Gentoo and probably did not about the other project vice versa for quite some years.
-So both envolved unknown by each other in different ways.
+So both evolved unknown by each other in different ways.

 Also on the technical side, T2 allows for more professional development, permanent target definitions, cross builds, alternative embedded C libraries and multiple init systems to choose from.
 Furthermore T2 packages usually do not contain any, or not much code and are based on a key-value text file making working and updating packages in T2 a snap.
 Patches are also versioned in-tree, and not distributed thru separate source mirrors.